 A lot of us likely take the roads we drive on and the parking lots and driveways we park in for granted.
 What do all these have in common?
 Well, they are usually made of asphalt— the unsung, everyday hero of roadway construction.
+Why are our asphalt roads important?
+What are the benefits of asphalt?

 Benefits of Asphalt